Bedrock-OSS/bedrock-wiki/docs/blocks/custom-crops.md

 ## Crop Growth Component

-Minecraft doesn't expose the vanilla crop growth functionlity for use in custom blocks, so we'll have to re-create the growth system from scratch using a custom component!
+Minecraft doesn't expose the vanilla crop growth functionality for use in custom blocks, so we'll have to re-create the growth system from scratch using a custom component!

 ### Parameters